 You can keep this in the fridge for 4-5 days, or cover this with a couple layers of plastic wrap and aluminum foil and keep it in the freezer or fridge.
 Just thaw it out before baking.

 Don’t top this with the crispy onion topping or bake it until you’re ready to eat.

 Absolutely.
 Just make sure you use a gluten free bouillon cube, gluten free fried onions and gluten free soy sauce.

 Can I make this without mushrooms?

 Absolutely!
-If you’re not a fan of mushrooms, feel free to keep them out.
+If you’re not a fan of chopped mushrooms in your casserole, feel free to keep them out.

 - Roasted Brussels sprouts with coconut bacon

 If you loved this recipe, leave a star rating on the recipe card and comment below!

 - 8 oz white button mushrooms (cleaned and sliced)